My post originally started out – All About The Guitar.

 For me at the end of the day, all I ever wanted to do was to play something.
 I chose the Piano because I was in awe of anyone being able to play and loved listening to this delightful instrument.
 That said the guitar became my first love by default.
 I will try just about anything that has a set of strings.
 I ‘d love to get my hands on a zither.
 Now that would be an interesting adventure.

 Today I’m still experimenting.
 I’m limited right now I have injuries on both hands.
 This has not stopped me from enjoying and seeking out new avenues to quell my wish to play something.

-If you love music or playing you will always find a way.
+If you love music or playing you will always find the way to feed your passion.
 A Lap Steel Guitar being one of my later acquisitions.
 Even though I can’t play them now.
-I could and I haven’t given up on being able again some time soon in the future.
+I could and I haven’t given up on being able again sometime soon in the future.

 I suppose I’m trying to say it’s never too late to enjoy an instrument.
 Looking at my collection still gives me wonderful memories of what it was like to play them all and this makes me feel happy.
 I look forward to the day I can play again and relish in that thought.

 So why not get together and play for your friends.
 You’ll be amazed at how many people you find along the way that do play.
 Maybe they never ever told you about their talents.
 Maybe they’re just waiting for the right moment.

 Or maybe for someone to ask.
 Did you ever learn to play a musical instrument?